 What about wheelchairs or mobility scooters?

-Our fleet is the most modern in the country, and all our buses are wheelchair-friendly and some of our red arrow coaches too.
+Our fleet is the most modern in the country, and all our buses and coaches are wheelchair-friendly.
 Give our Customer Services team a call if you'd like to find out more.
-Whilst we can ask anyone in the wheelchair space to move to vacate the area for you, we are reliant on the good will of other customers to help, please.
+Whilst we can ask anyone in the wheelchair space to move to vacate the area for you, we are reliant on the good will of other customers to help.
+We train our driving team to the highest standard and are proud to have been recognised numerous times to have the best in the business working for us.
+They will always do everything they can which is reasonably practicable to carry all customers.
+This includes encouraging, where possible, those occupying areas designed to assist wheelchair users, to vacate them.
 As for the size of the wheelchair or scooter – we have a very simple rule: if it fits, it’s allowed on.
 We can only allow one wheelchair user on any of our buses at any one time and they must be positioned with the back against the specially designed upright cushion in order to travel safely.

 Can I bring my bike on the bus?

 Again, if there is room for a bike we’re more than happy to accommodate it.
 We’d ask that you keep the bike secure and look after it, and if a buggy or person in a wheelchair got on, we’d ask you to vacate the area for these customers please.

 Can I bring my pets on the bus?